demirov-vlad/e-comm/README.md

     npx prisma migrate dev
     ```

+5. Set up Stripe:

+- Create a Stripe account and get your API keys.
+- Add your Stripe API keys to the .env file.

-5. Start the development server:
+6. Start the development server:

     ```bash
     npm run dev